← Back to all posts

 What distribution looks like in a small town

-That entire motion runs on something AI cannot do for you.
-Somebody in your community has to think of you when a need comes up.
-They will not think of you because of a search-engine ranking.
-They will think of you because you showed up to the thing.
-Because you followed through when nobody was watching.
-Because you were useful once, for free, and they remembered.
+That whole move runs on something AI cannot do for you.
+Someone in your town has to think of you when a need comes up.
+They will not think of you because of a search rank.
+They will think of you because you showed up.
+Because you did what you said when no one was looking.
+Because you helped once, for free, and they remembered.

-In a small town that stuff doesn't compound in months.
-It compounds in years.
-It is also very hard to fake, because the community knows who actually shows up and who just posts about showing up.
+In a small town, that stuff does not stack up in months.
+It stacks up over years.
+It is also hard to fake.
+The town knows who shows up.
+The town knows who just posts about it.

 Why this isn't a small-town quirk